puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 #### Configuring the Run Interval

+> **Note:** Configuring the run interval does not currently work in Puppet Enterprise 3.3, due to [bug ENTERPRISE-312](https://tickets.puppetlabs.com/browse/ENTERPRISE-312).

 The puppet agent service defaults to doing a configuration run every 30 minutes.
 You can configure this with [the `runinterval` setting][runinterval] in [puppet.conf][]:

     # C:\ProgramData\PuppetLabs\puppet\etc\puppet.conf